montgol/TestRepoForGitwork/README.md

-This is a calculator app that adds two numbers.
+This is a basic calculator app.